Royal Mail slumps to loss of more than £1bn after year of strikes

 The figures come after Royal Mail last month agreed a deal with the Communication Workers Union (CWU).

-But it faces further turbulence with chief executive Simon Thompson recently announcing he will step down by the end of the year and news last week that Royal Mail is being investigated for failing to meet its delivery targets in the past year.
+But it faces further turbulence with chief executive Simon Thompson recently announcing he will step down by the end of the year and news earlier this week that Royal Mail is being investigated for failing to meet its delivery targets in the past year.

+IDS chairman Keith Williams said: “We apologise to everyone for not delivering a quality of service to the standards that we expect.

+“It’s been a difficult year for Royal Mail, in particular for customers and our people and shareholders.”